Powell Mountain

 Powell Mountain (or "Powells Mountain") is a mountain ridge of the Ridge-and-valley Appalachians of the Appalachian Mountains.
-It is a long and narrow ridge, running northeast to southwest, from about Norton, Virginia to near Tazewell, Tennessee.
+It is a long and narrow ridge, running northeast to southwest, from about Norton, Virginia, to near Tazewell, Tennessee.
 It separates the Clinch River basin and the Powell River basin of Powell Valley.
 It was named for an 18th-century explorer.

+Geography

-Its elevation averages between 1,500 to 2,500 ft, with its highest points above 3,000 ft.
+Powell Mountain's elevation averages between 1,500 to 2,500 ft, with its highest points above 3,000 ft.
 The highest point is Bowling Knob (3,557 ft), near the northern end of the mountain.
 Powell Mountain is about 60 mi long.
 It is broken by one stream only, the North Fork Clinch River.
 North of the river, the mountain is less well-defined as a ridge and merges with Stone Mountain and other mountains near the headwaters of Powell River.
 The southern part of Powell Mountain is paralleled on the south by Newman Ridge and Stone Ridge.
 Between Powell Mountain and these ridges is Snake Hollow and the headwaters of Blackwater Creek.
 This area is known for its historic Melungeon population.

 Powell Mountain is crossed by U.S. Route 58, called "Daniel Boone Trail Highway".
-The original Wilderness Road crossed the mountain nearby, at Kanes Gap.

-Beside the large water gap of the North Fork Clinch River, there are numerous wind gaps.
-Some of the named gaps, from south to north, include: Fugate Gap, Gibson Gap, Mulberry Gap (used by State Route 63), Bryson Gap, Sally Gap, Hunter Gap (used by State Route 70), Kanes Gap, Elisha Lick Gap, and Beaverdam Gap.
+The original Wilderness Road crossed the mountain nearby at Kanes Gap.
+Besides the large water gap of the North Fork Clinch River, there are numerous wind gaps.
+Some of the named gaps, from south to north, include Fugate Gap, Gibson Gap, Mulberry Gap (used by State Route 63), Bryson Gap, Sally Gap, Hunter Gap (used by State Route 70), Kanes Gap, Elisha Lick Gap, and Beaverdam Gap.